Pyroxenium/Basalt2/docs/references/elements/Button.md

 # Button : VisualElement
-This is the button class.
-It is a visual element that can be clicked.
+The Button is a standard button element with click handling and state management.
 @configDescription Standard button element with click handling and state management

 ## Properties